pschool-in/curriculum/guidelines/workflow.md

 # Process

-There are many ways in which an error or mistake can crop up.
-Having a process and multiple review system only can ensure that our content are issue-free.
+There are many ways in which an error or mistake can happen.
+Having a process and multiple review system can ensure that our content are issue-free.

 # Workflow